GvHD symptoms

 Your skin may:

 Chronic GvHD also affects your hair and nails.
 You may find that you lose hair and it turns grey.
-Your nails might become hard and brittle.
+Your nails might develop ridges, be hard and brittle.

 You can have diarrhoea that goes on for more than a few days (chronic diarrhoea).